Axial meson exchange and the $Z_c(3900)$ and $Z_{cs}(3985)$ resonances as heavy hadron molecules: Description of the and

 The general form of $W_Y$ for integer $k_P \geq 1$ can be found by recursion.
 If we redefine $W_Y$ as

 then $I_Y$ follows the recursive relation

 from which we can find the form of the potential for arbitrary multipolar form factors.

-For the choice of the polarity $n_P$, we have to choose at least a dipolar form factor ($n_P \geq 2$).
+For the choice of the polarity $n_P$, {if we decide to follow the simplifying assumption of a single cutoff for all exchanged mesons, we will} have to choose at least a dipolar form factor ($n_P \geq 2$).
 Otherwise the form factor cutoff will be lighter than the axial meson, rendering it impossible the inclusion of said meson with a multipolar form factor.
+In particular for $n_P = 1$ we indeed have to remove the axial meson to correctly reproduce the $X(3872)$, in which case the necessary cutoff is $\Lambda = 1.00\,{\rm GeV}$ (compatible with $\Lambda = 1.01^{+0.18}_{-0.10}\,{\rm GeV}$ in the OBE of Ref.~\cite{Liu:2019stu}, which also uses a monopolar form factor).